Ank050/AgriEasy/README.md

 ### Problem statement
 1. Identify diseases in plants from images of the infected parts.
-2. Suggest the right counter-measure for the same
+2. Suggest the right counter-measure for the same.
-3. Provide up-to-date weather information
+3. Provide up-to-date weather information.
 4. Assist the farmers in questions that they may have.

 ### Solution
+1. CNN model for image processing for detection of plant diseases.
+2. Select the best counter-measure from a list of available options
+3. Using a weather API
+4. Using an in-built chat bot that is powered by GPT 3.5 turbo

+### Screen shots
+### Future work